mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Beatmatching and Mixing
 =======================

-:term:`Beatmatching` is the process of adjusting the playback rate of a track so that it matches the tempo of another track.
+:term:`Beatmatching<beatmatching>` is the process of adjusting the playback rate of a track so that it matches the tempo of another track.
 Beatmatching also involves adjusting the :term:`phase` of the beats in a track so that they are aligned with the beats in the other track.
 Matching the :term:`tempo` and aligning the beats are